 Any of the Azure applications that you would be using has Azure Active Directory (AD) services running underneath to authorize and authenticate your applications and services.

 Azure Active Directory, in short, is known as the Azure AD, can be referred to as Microsoft’s multi-tenant and also the cloud-based directory and identity management service.

-Azure Active Directory services put all the three services (namely Core directory services, application access management and identity governance) into one single service to provide the best of the lot in the Azure realm.
+Azure Active Directory services put all the three services (namely Core directory services, application access management, and identity governance) into one single service to provide the best of the lot in the Azure realm.
 Azure Active Directory services with its centralized policy and rules enable developers to handle access control to their applications.

-Azure Active Directory services provide an affordable and a manageable solution to provide SSO access to thousands and Cloud SaaS applications like Office 365, DropBox and Concur which enables the IT admins to manage easily.
+Azure Active Directory services provide an affordable and manageable solution to provide SSO access to thousands and Cloud SaaS applications like Office 365, DropBox and Concur which enables the IT admins to manage easily.